staabm/SysMonitor/README.md

 Monitors a php app and sends notifications on certain error/exception/resource-exhausting/custom/etc. events.

-The monitor checks the data you provide and decides with a naive default implementation (see SystemMonitor#rateAndStore) when things get urgent/severe.
-SystemEvents are compared using a hash so times of occurence can also be based on similarity.
+The monitor checks the data you provide and decides with a naive default implementation (see `SystemMonitor#rateAndStore`) when things get urgent/severe. `SystemEvent`s are compared using a hash so times of occurence can also be based on similarity.
 Notifications are beeing send in such cases, depending on your used Notifier.

-The default implementation of SystemEventStorage stores your data in a mix of APC and Memcached.
+The default implementation of `SystemEventStorage` stores your data in a mix of APC and Memcached.
 Therefore it requires both php extensions.

 Usage
 =====